 Will they have to attend a regular school in the new country?
 How will they communicate/complete assignments if there is a language barrier?
 How will they get to and from school?
 These decisions are not always easy to make, especially if you’re not familiar with the country you are planning to move to.

 Probably the least fun part of being an adult is having to pay taxes.
-Moving abroad doesn’t mean you’re Scott free from that obligation.
+Moving abroad doesn’t mean you’re Scott-free from that obligation.
 Depending on your country of origin (ex. the U.S.), you might have to pay taxes in that country even if you live elsewhere.
 That may or may not be a bad thing, providing you don’t also have to pay taxes in your new country.

 It’s always best to check with an accountant before you leave as to what your obligations will be once you reach your new home.
 Many countries share agreements regarding taxes that free you up from paying twice.
-Sometimes, it might be more advantageous to file in the new country, but that will also depend on what you are doing and where.
+Sometimes, it might be more advantageous to file in a new country, but that will also depend on what you are doing and where.

 You might have scored a visa that makes moving abroad a reality.
 The length and conditions of that visa can vary, depending on the type of visa and the country.
 Things to consider are the duration and the ability to renew.
 There could be additional elements that can affect your ability to renew and remain there.
 It’s always best to understand all the rules ahead of time to save yourself disappointment later on.